espressif/idf-component-manager/README.md

 We welcome all contributions to the Component Manager project.

 You can contribute by fixing bugs, adding features, adding documentation, or reporting an [issue](https://github.com/espressif/idf-component-manager/issues).
-We accept contributions via [Github Pull Requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+We accept contributions via [GitHub Pull Requests](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 Before reporting an issue, make sure you've searched for a similar one that was already created.
 If you are reporting a new issue, please follow the Issue Template.